SaraSrkr/Capstone-Prpject/README.md

 Then register the dataset in Azure workspace by python code.

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment
+The overview of the `automl` settings configuration I used for this experiment Use

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?